giovanifss/Gitmails/README.md

 the repository and go to the next.
 - `--no-cleanup`: Will not remove the clonned repositories.
 - `--include-forks`: Will include forked repositories in the analysis (Only for github).
+- `--include-users`: If collecting an organization, will collect info about its public members (Only for github).
 - `--no-[gitlab|github|bitbucket]`: Will not collect information of the specified host service.
-- `--skip-plugins`: Will not execute plugins.
+- `--run-plugins`: Will execute plugins in the collected result.
 - `--api`: Will try to collect all the information only through API, without clonning repositories.
 **NOTE**: Accessing APIs without authentication will cause your IP to be throttled.
 Also, API only collection is usually slower than clonning the repositories.